Land surface Data Toolkit

-The Land surface Data Toolkit (LDT) is the new front-end processor for the Land Information System (LIS), versions 7 and greater.
-It provides an environment for processing land model data and parameters, as well as restart files and data assimilation based inputs (e.g., for bias correction methods) for LIS.
+The Land surface Data Toolkit (LDT) is the front-end processor for the Land Information System (LIS), versions 7 and greater.
+It provides an environment for processing land model data and parameters, as well as restart files and data assimilation based inputs (e.g., for bias correction methods), and other data inputs for LIS and LVT (Arsenault et al., 2018).

-LDT offers a variety of inputs and user options to process datasets and is being designed with not only LIS in mind but for other independent model and modeling systems as well.
+LDT also offers a variety of inputs and user options to process datasets and is designed with not only LIS in mind, but for other independent model and modeling systems as well.
 LDT supports the use of common data formats, like NetCDF, which provide detailed data header information.

 Some Major Features